MaLeK2023/MaLeK2023/README.md

 - 👋 Hi, I’m @MaLeK2023
-- 👀 I’m interested in ..
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python & Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me ...

 <!---
 MaLeK2023/MaLeK2023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.